 While there is an incredibly low risk of BIA-ALCL occurring, Allergan® officially recalled its textured breast implants and textured expanders in July 2019, in response to new research revealing a potential connection.
 The FDA has advised those with one of the recalled products to not seek removal, unless symptoms have presented.

 Should I Have My Breast Implants Removed?

 Ideal candidates for breast implant removal should be in generally good health and have realistic expectations about their outcome.
-If you can relate to one or more of the following reasons for explantation, you may want to schedule a consultation with a board-certified plastic surgeon to discuss your removal options.
+If you can relate to one or more of the following reasons for explantation, you may want to schedule a consultation with a plastic surgeon to discuss your removal options.

 - Would like a breast implant revision to exchange your implants for another size or type

 - Capsular contracture has developed (scar tissue hardening around the implant)